akhileshthite/planetary-albedo/README.md

-# Machine Learning Model for the Planetary Albedo
+<h1 align="center">Machine Learning Model for the Planetary Albedo</h1>

+➔ Deep multi-objective regression models that can predict the chemical composition of Mercury based on data collected by the Messenger mission and also can predict the chemical composition of the Moon based on data collected by the Lunar Prospector mission.

 ![](Mercury/data/README_img.jpeg)